mrzaizai2k/stock_price_4_fun/README.md

 Then I use Google Translate API to translate the text to English.
 All the code can be found `src/summarize_text.py`

-I am trying some summarize model but has some withdraws (the model is too big, or too dump)

-The bot can also transform your text into to-do list. you can click to toggle the checklist
+The bot can also transform your text into to-do list using model [TheBloke/Llama-2-7B-Chat-GGML](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML)

+      Input: "I want to go shoppng at 8 o'clock and call my parents tomorrow"
+      Output: ["Go shopping at 8 o'clock", "Call my parents tomorrow"]

+It has the capability to understand and fix tasks, such as when you mention a task incorrectly and want to correct it.
+For example:

+      Input: "I want to go shopping at 8 o'clock, uhm, I'm sorry, at 9 o'clock."
+      Output: ["Go shopping at 9 o'clock."]

+Personally, I use the Microsoft To Do app, so the bot syncs those tasks to my app!
+The information can be found in [tod0](https://github.com/kiblee/tod0/tree/master).

+The `tod0` package is originally designed for CLI usage.
+However, I have modified it for my personal usage in Python.
+The source code can be found in `src/Microsofttodo.py`.
+Remeber to take the token and client_id as this [link](https://github.com/kiblee/tod0/blob/master/GET_KEY.md)

 ## Summarize News

-The bot can also summarize news related to your watchlist stocks and the market.
-I use a light Falcon model and Langchain for the summarization which help me to get a precise and quick summary from the news
+The bot has the capability to summarize news related to your watchlist stocks and the market.
+I utilize a lightweight [Falconsai/text_summarization](https://huggingface.co/Falconsai/text_summarization) model and Langchain for summarization, enabling me to obtain a precise and swift summary from the news.

+I leveraged [Langchain](https://github.com/langchain-ai/langchain) and the `beautifulsoup` package to crawl top news and news related to your stocks from two sites: [Cafef](https://cafef.vn) and [VnExpress](https://vnexpress.net), bringing you the summary of the market trend.

+If you prefer a more direct approach, simply use the command `/summarynewsurl` and paste the URL link.
+This will provide you with a summary of any site you desire.

 ## Example Uses